InfraSIM/docs/docs/obsoleted_rst/gettingstart.rst

-Quick Start
+Getting Started
 ==============================================

-You can quickly deploy one infraSIM virtual compute node on VirtualBox.
+You can quickly deploy one InfraSIM virtual compute node on VirtualBox.
 There's one demonstration version virtual compute node provided as on VirtualBox vagrant-box file and placed at `InfraSIM Vagrant boxes <https://atlas.hashicorp.com/boxes/infrasim>`_. "vagrant init" command will search "infrasim/vnode" box file in your local repository first.
 You can always build virtual node with latest source code with method described in `VirtualBox Box <builddeploy.html#run-virtualbox-based-vm>`_.

 Deploy one virtual compute node
 --------------------------------------------